Elmiabka2024/Elmi-maxscale-docker/README.md

 This project sets up a basic MariaDB sharded environment using MaxScale and Docker.
 It includes two MariaDB containers (`shard1` and `shard2`) each with their own database (`zipcodes_one` and `zipcodes_two`), and a MaxScale container for query routing.

-This setup is ideal for assignment requirement  and  local testing use cases, as authentication has been disabled (passwordless root user).
+This setup is ideal for assignment requirement  and  local testing.

 To start the project: clone the repo